 It’s no secret that selling on Amazon can be a lucrative opportunity and you’ve probably heard a lot about it before, heck if you’re a regular on my site you know I talk about it ALL THE TIME!

-There’s really 3ways you can go about selling on Amazon:
+There’s really three ways you can go about selling on Amazon:

 - Selling items you already have/no longer want

 - Selling your own manufactured products (Private Labeling)

 (Each one as the number progress (1,2,3) become more difficult but the potential to earn increases with it.)